RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 * RandomResizedCrop: Each time, grab a different part of the image, and zoom into it.
 The most common approach.

 ## Data Augmentation and item_tfms vs batch_tfms

+Data Augmentation is the idea of doing something so that the model sees an image differently each time.

+One of the best ways is to use `aug_transforms`.
+* `batch_tfms`: Batch Transforms.
+Happen in groups and in the GPU.
+* `item_tfms`: Item Transforms.
+Transforms one image at a time.

 ## Training your model, and using it to clean your data
 ## Turning your model into an online application
 ## Deploying to a mobile phone